-Compared to the rest of the Bay Area market, the Central Waterfront region has higher rates, and you'll have to negotiate above asking rent to be in this hot region.
+Compared to the rest of the Bay Area market, the Central Waterfront region has greater rates, and you'll need to pay a premium to be in this hot submarket.

-In the last 90 days, 3 listings have been posted online, which means leases might be leasing quickly.
+In the last 90 days, 3 listings have been posted online, which means leases most likley are leasing quickly.
 You'll want to be prepared to tour spaces as quick as possible.
-About 133% of the office spaces in the Central Waterfront are subleases, so you might be able to snag a great spot on a short term.
-There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.
+About 33% of the listings in the Central Waterfront are subleases, so you might be able to snag a great spot on a short term.
+There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.

-Even though the median size is 5,220 sqft, there are still 0 leases below 2,000 sqft.
-Most properties in this market are close to 3 stories.
+Even though the median size is 5,220 sqft, there are still 0 office spaces below 2,000 sqft.
+Most buildings in this region are around 3 floors.
 Most buildings in this market were built in 1962 and are Class B.

-A large portion of this area is residential, but there's plenty of office_space.
-Waste services is the dominant industry in this area.
+A large portion of this region is residential, but there's plenty of office_space.
+Waste services is the dominant industry in this market.
 Commute by walking is the most popular way to get to work amongst Central Waterfront folk.
 Commuting between 20 and 25 minutes a day is the norm for those who opt to reside in this part of town.